xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

    :align: center

 - Send a command as 'Read Coil' (load read_coil config from $\\app_modbus_tcp\\simplymodbus_config\\).
-This will read the status of GPIO LED on XA-SK-GPIO slice card.
-To read the status of the other three LEDs, change the ``First Coil`` value in the SimplyModbus application to appropriate values.
+This will read the status of 4 GPIO LEDs on XA-SK-GPIO slice card.
+The first LED is LED0 on the XA-SK-GPIO slice and the fourth LED is LED3 XA-SK-GPIO slice.
 The result is a byte containing the status of LEDs arranged as bit positions:

    +----+----+----+----+------+------+------+------+
    | XX | XX | XX | XX | LED3 | LED2 | LED1 | LED0 |